-Brooke, an enrolled student at the school, has attended the school for five days from 7 February 2022 until 11 February 2022.
+Brooke, an enrolled student at the school, has attended the school for five days.
 Brooke has been absent from school because she has been a competitor in a national junior golf competition, which has prevented her from meeting the 11 days of attendance required for inclusion on the school's Census.